jbcodeforce/eda-demo-order-gitops/README.md

  oc apply -k config/argocd
 ```

-The image below list the first Argoo apps:
+The image below list the first ArgoCD apps:

 ![](./docs/argocd-apps.png)

 * `edademo-dev-env` is for the namespace and service account user.
 * `edademo-dev-services-app` is for creating an IBM event streams cluster named `dev` under the `edademo-dev` namespace,
 for configuring the Kafka topics, and scram and tls users.
+* `edademo-dev-app-eda-demo-order-ms` is the order service producer argo app.

+It may take some time to get Event streams started.

+See the demonstration script to access to the Swagger API and to verify schema and events generated.

 ## How to add more components